Zaxo0r/CICD-WS-start/README.md

 5. Click Review + create, as we don't need to configure anything on the other tabs for this workshop.
 Check that your configuration looks like this, but with the names you decided:
 <img width="340" alt="image" src="https://user-images.githubusercontent.com/125378671/221606059-119d75d2-68e4-4445-99e2-5f477672244a.png">

-6. Click Create, the ceration can take a few minutes.
+6. Click Create, the creation can take a few minutes.
 When it's done, click Go to resource.

 <img width="584" alt="image" src="https://user-images.githubusercontent.com/125378671/221569711-f1be2690-d10c-4e93-b52f-96d6313e74f6.png">